 - Tower Location Towers are either fixed (noted as fixed location) or allowed within an allowable zone, within which an encouraged location is shown. - Tower Benching In order to encourage variation in tower height and preserve the project skyline profile, any tower not built to the maximum allowable height shall maintain the same maximum height differential to the next closest tower (not including towers at maximum height), while not exceeding the maximum allowable height.
-For example, if Tower 1 has a maximum height of 240 ft, and Tower 2 has a maximum height of 280 ft, these two towers shall maintain a minimum 40 ft height difference. - Tower Separation Towers shall be separated by a minimum 115' to minimize view obstruction, increase privacy, limit wind tunneling impacts, and limit lighting impacts. - Buildings taller than 100 feet are subject to mitigation to reduce impacts to birds as outlined in MM-BI-20a.1 and MM-BI-20a.2 of the Final Environmental Impact Report for Candlestick and the Shipyard project.
+For example, if Tower 1 has a maximum height of 240 ft, and Tower 2 has a maximum height of 280 ft, these two towers shall maintain a minimum 40 ft height difference. - Tower Separation Towers shall be separated by a minimum 115' to minimize view obstruction, increase privacy, limit wind tunneling impacts, and limit lighting impacts. - Buildings taller than 100 feet are required to be safe for birds as outlined in MM-BI-20a.1 and MM-BI-20a.2 of the Final Environmental Impact Report for Candlestick and the Shipyard project.
+For these buildings, or where recommended by the Agency, a qualified biologist is required to identify lighting-relatedmeasures to minimize the effects of the building's lighting on birds.
+Any recommendations made by the qualified biologist shall bethereafter implemented.